WillBeebe/Rust-Boilerplate/README.md

 Executes slices as unix shell commands.

+- This function will not work on Windows.

-Some shell commands will not work on all terminal emulators. (e.g. "clear" in the Intellij terminal).
+- Some shell commands will not work on all terminal emulators. (e.g. "clear" in the Intellij terminal).

-Compound shell commands will not work properly (e.g. commands using the "&&" operator).
+- Compound shell commands will not work properly (e.g. commands using the "&&" operator).

+## Random numbers

 ```
 seed()